Synbo-Tech/Data/README.md

 Everything operates based on **position proof** — that is the true value of the protocol. </span>
 ### We collect the following information **solely to help brokers access data more effectively for their own research and consensus judgment** — it is **not** for the purpose of review or recommendation.

+---
+## Investment Disclaimer

+This platform serves solely as an information and service portal for decentralized projects.
+It does not initiate, manage, or guarantee any fundraising or token subscription activities.
+All project-related materials, data, whitepapers, and token models are published by the respective project teams.
+The platform does not conduct in-depth due diligence or endorse any projects.

+Investing in digital assets carries risk.
+Participation in fundraising, token subscription, or trading activities via this platform is entirely at the user's own discretion and risk.
+The platform shall not be held liable for any financial loss, profit fluctuation, or legal consequence arising therefrom.

+Important reminders:

+- The platform does not provide any form of investment advice or profit guarantees;

+- The platform does not guarantee the authenticity, legality, or feasibility of any project;

+- Users should make decisions based on independent research and risk tolerance;

+- The platform reserves the right to adjust, suspend, or remove certain features in response to regulatory requirements.

+By using this platform, you acknowledge that you have read, understood, and accepted this disclaimer.
+If you do not agree, please refrain from participating in any subscription or investment activity.

 -------------------------------